 - The number one discipline with content is to keep it original.
 Make sure that you’re posting fresh and unique content that can engage and educate your audience.

 - You should be posting to your blog frequently.
 Your visitors should notice a new blog post on your site at least every week.
 This keeps your website current and shows your customers that you’re staying relevant and your product is remaining useful.

 - You should also offer content upgrades.
 These allow your visitors and readers to download premium content in exchange for an email address.
-You can track the downloads for this content, and tell what your audience is and is not interested in.
+You can track the downloads for this content, and determine what your audience is and is not interested in.

 You can also use the information that they give you to nurture them through to a sale of your product or service.
 Remember to send informative, helpful emails and show them why they should choose your product.

 Most businesses have full pages on their websites devoted to every service that they have.

 I recommend that you add a short description for each service you offer on the homepage of your website.
 By capturing their attention with a short paragraph and even an image, you can show up front what services you perform.
 Visitors are more likely to see these services if they’re right there on the homepage, so don’t make them sift through all of the pages on your website.

 You should also make sure to link to each service that you offer.
 This makes it easier for your customers to get around your website and increases your SEO.

 You can’t do anything until you have a content marketing plan.
 Don’t try to wing it.